KatavinaNguyen/data-imputation-desktop-app/README.md

 - This expands the tool’s usefulness beyond simple CSV pipelines.

 [ 5 ] **Session-level data quality reporting**

 - Maintain in-session counters summarizing total gaps filled, keyword detections, and completeness improvements across all processed files.
 - At the end of the session, generate a compact summary file highlighting overall data quality improvements.

-# Future Improvements
-**AI-enhanced imputation for complex datasets**

-- Integrate ML/AI-driven models to handle irregular patterns, sensor drift, and noisy data.
-- Lightweight forecasting, anomaly detection, or learned interpolation models would improve accuracy beyond deterministic methods.

-**Scalable processing for larger workloads**

-- Refactor the core pipeline to support streaming or chunked processing.
-- This enables efficient handling of multi-GB files, wider tables, and long-duration time series without memory limitations.

-**Broader set of imputation strategies**

-- Introduce selectable methods such as spline interpolation, forward/backward fill, and rolling statistical estimates.
-- A method selector in the UI lets users match the imputation strategy to the structure of their dataset.

-**Support for additional input and output formats**

-- Add pluggable handlers for Excel, JSON, and Parquet to improve compatibility with analytics and data engineering workflows.
-- This expands the tool’s usefulness beyond simple CSV pipelines.

-**Session-level data quality reporting**

-- Maintain in-session counters summarizing total gaps filled, keyword detections, and completeness improvements across all processed files.
-- At the end of the session, generate a compact summary file highlighting overall data quality improvements.